-→ NOTICE OF ANNUAL MEETING OF SHAREHOLDERS
+NOTICE OF ANNUAL MEETING OF SHAREHOLDERS

-You are cordially invited to attend Occidental's 2020 Annual Meeting of Shareholders, to be held at [] a.m. on [], 2020, at [].
+You are cordially invited to attend Occidental's 2020 Annual Meeting of Shareholders, to be held at 9:00 a.m.
+Central Time on Friday, May 29, 2020, via live webcast at www.virtualshareholdermeeting.com/OXY2020.